vlazzarini/vlazzarini.github.io/_posts/2023-04-02-story-of-a-single.md

 Indian Classical music, particularly in terms of rhythm and in the modalism adopted.
-From that perspective, it is possible to note the use of a particular raga from the Melakarta, *Hanumatodi* (S R1 G2 M1 P D1 N2 S), as a pentatonic sub-set from it.
+From that perspective, it is possible to note the use of a particular raga from the Melakarta, *Hanumatodi* (S R1 G2 M1 P D1 N2 S), and a pentatonic sub-set from it.
 The rhythm structure is, for the most part, based on a 5+5+2 pattern, which is also described by the Carnatic tala *Khanda Jati Matya*.
 The tempo is lightning fast, which was typical of many of his pieces.